 The DCC shall ensure that Batched CSRs submitted before 8:00pm are processed by 8:00am the following day.
 Batched CSRs received after 8:00pm may be delayed until the following night’s processing period.

-In order to preserve the overall system capacity, should a Party foresee a need to submit in excess of 50,000 Device Certificate Signing Requests through the SMKI Portal interface in any 24 hour period, the Party shall take reasonable steps to inform the DCC of the potential additional load at least seven days in advance via the DCC Service Desk.
-The Batch or Batches exceeding this number shall be queued for processing as soon as reasonably practicable.
+In order to preserve the overall system capacity, should a Party foresee a need to submit in excess of 50,000 Device Certificate Signing Requests through the SMKI Portal interface in any 24 hour period, the Party shall take reasonable steps to inform the DCC of the potential additional load at least seven days in advance via the Service Desk.
+The Batched CSRs exceeding this number shall be queued for processing as soon as reasonably practicable.

 Batched CSRs shall be processed by the Registration Authority in turn.